- Say No

 WA

-- Gummy shark is commonly sold as ‘flake’, which is a marketing term that also includes rig, a species of shark imported from NZ.
+• Gummy shark is commonly sold as ‘flake’, which is a marketing term that also includes rig, a species of shark imported from NZ.
+However, a broad range of shark species, including some that are endangered, are also labelled as ‘flake’.

-- WA Joint Authority Southern Demersal Gillnet and Demersal longline Managed Fishery (Zone 1 & 2) (402t in 2015)
+• WA Joint Authority Southern Demersal Gillnet and Demersal longline Managed Fishery (315t in 2020/21)

 Gummy sharks are endemic to Australia, found throughout southern waters and caught in fisheries in WA, VIC, TAS, NSW and in Commonwealth waters.
 The majority of fisheries are small scale, and only the Commonwealth and WA fisheries are included in this assessment.
 Gummy shark is commonly labelled ‘flake’ at point of sale.
 The term ‘flake’ can refer to both gummy shark and rig, a species of shark imported from NZ.